-The first is that bankers really love fractional reserve banking.
-Think about it: All wealth (Labor Units) in society is stored either in the form of cash assets or non-cash assets, and the banker is earning interest on a large percentage of the entire cash assets in the society.
-In the case of Pepper Bank, he was earning interest on 23,000 of the total 33,000 Goldnotes in circulation, which is 70% of the entire cash assets of the society!
+The first point I want to make is that bankers really love fractional reserve banking.
+Think about it: All wealth in society is stored either in the form of cash assets or non-cash assets, and the banker is earning interest on a large percentage of the entire cash assets in the society.
+In the case of Peppercorn Bank, he was earning interest on 23,000 of the total 33,000 Goldnotes in circulation, which is 70% of the entire cash assets of the society!
 Wow.

 Here’s a new formula I’ll introduce to help you quickly calculate that: